drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 cd ../../../processed_data/
 ```

+Etherpad
-If the commands worked you should see 1705 lines.
-How do we count the lines?
+> How do we count the lines?

 ```
 wc -l all_countries.txt
 ```
+If the commands worked you should see 1705 lines.

-Let's look at the top 10 lines
+> How do we look at the top 10 lines?

 ```
 head all_countries.txt
 ```

-And the last 10 lines?
+> And the last 10 lines?

 ```
 tail all_countries.txt